IAbsploit/PicoCTF/README.md

-# PicoCTF
+# PicoCTF Write-ups
-write-ups for PicoCTF challenges
+* write-ups for PicoCTF challenges
+// only focusing on medium to hard challenges